2022 Web Design Do’s and Don’ts

 “404” error pages are generated automatically when site visitors click on a broken link.
 And the generic versions simply tell them that the page they’re looking for is unavailable.

-The best answer, of course, is to eliminate or reduce the number of broken links on your site. and there are a number of softwares that can help with this.
+The best answer is to eliminate or reduce the number of broken links on your site.

 4. Unclear Visual Hierarchy

 The importance of visual hierarchy is something well known to e-commerce stores, in particular, and it might not be immediately obvious how it applies in the area of attorney web design.